The Year of the Cannibals: Plot

 The streets of the city are littered with corpses.
 It is the result of the repression of a protest by the police.
 A decree of law prohibits the removal of the bodies, under penalty of death, by supreme order of the totalitarian regime.
 People pass the macabre scene with indifference.
 Only Antigone wants to bury her brother, but neither her family, nor her fiancé - who is the son of the prime minister - will help her.
 She finds help from Tiresias, a mysterious stranger who speaks an unknown language.
 The two dedicate themselves to burying the dead and for this they are arrested and tortured; at first they manage to escape but then they are killed by the police.
 However, they become a symbol for many young people who, from that moment, begin to collect the corpses of the rebels to bury them.

 Release

 The film premiered on 5 September 1969 at the 30th Venice International Film Festival, in the Informativa sidebar.
 It was later screened in the Directors' Fortnight section of the 1970 Cannes Film Festival.

 A restored version of the film was released on DVD and Blu-ray by Kino Lorber in 2014.

+In 2025, a 4K restoration conducted by Cinegrell is presented at the Locarno Film Festival.
+The film wins the Heritage Restoration Contest as part of Locarno Heritage.